turingschool/career-development-curriculum/module_three/job_search_strategies.md

       * [How to Use Google Search More Effectively](http://mashable.com/2011/11/24/google-search-infographic/)
 * [Owler](https://www.owler.com/) is a great way to conduct research on different companies.

+**Slide #16:**
+**Facilitator shares:** Use these tools to search for companies or positions that might meet certain criteria for you when it comes to culture you desire to see in a company.

 #### Search by...culture
 * [Key Values](https://www.keyvalues.com/) allows you to search for companies that fit with your key values.